cvrunmin/DataMaker/README.md

 ## Goal and Philosophy

-  Users who can just use computers simply will be able to make their own recipes, advancements, loot tables and so on.
+  Noob (such as me) and also dalaos will be able to make their own recipes, advancements, loot tables and so on.

 ## What's DataMaker